Kargo Quickstart

 Verify that the

-was created with thekargo get warehouses
+Warehousewas created with thekargo get warehousescommand.kargo get warehouses --project kargo-simple

 NAME SHARD AGE